tjukanovt/QGIS-tutorial/README.md

 Free GIS datasets (What a name, eh?):
 https://freegisdata.rtwilson.com/

-OpenStreetMap can be downloaded using a QGIS plugin of your choice or for example from GeoFabrik:
+OpenStreetMap can be downloaded using a QGIS plugin of your choice (e.g. QuickOSM) or for example from GeoFabrik:
 https://download.geofabrik.de/

 Data for Amsterdam can be found here: